FDio/csit/docs/report/honeycomb_functional_tests/test_environment.rst

 2.30GHz, 18c, 512GB RAM) running Ubuntu 14.04.3 and the following VIRL software
 versions:

-  STD server version 0.10.24.7
+  - STD server version 0.10.32.16
-  UWM server version 0.10.24.7
+  - UWM server version 0.10.32.16

-Current VPP tests have been executed on a single VM operating system and version only, as described in the following paragraphs.
+Current Honeycomb tests have been executed on a single VM operating system and version only, as described in the following paragraphs.

 In CSIT terminology, the VM operating system for both DUTs and TG that